sandstreamdev/std/array/README.md

 # chunk

-Creates an array of elements split into groups the length of size.
+Splits the given array into array of chunks of up to the given length.

 ## Type signature